tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

 There are several existing DataFlow, e.g. ImageFromFile, DataFromList, which you can use to read images or load data from a list.
-But in general, you'll probably need to write a new DataFlow to produce data for your task.
+However, in general, you will probably need to write a new DataFlow to produce data for your task.

 DataFlow implementations for several well-known datasets are provided in the [dataflow.dataset](http://tensorpack.readthedocs.io/en/latest/modules/tensorpack.dataflow.dataset.html) module, you can take them as a reference.

-Usually you just need to implement the `get_data()` method which yields a datapoint every time.
+Usually, you just need to implement the `get_data()` method which yields a datapoint every time.
 ```python
 class MyDataFlow(DataFlow):
   def get_data(self):